-9. Mr. Abu Bakr Ismail
+Mr. Abu Bakr Ismail

-- 9.1.
-Mr. Abu Bakar Ismail, representing Amreli Steel raised concerns over KE's request to allow USD based return.
-However, he supported the proposal of sharing of reduction in losses in a 50:50 ratio between KE and the consumers. - 9.2.
-With respect, USD based RoE, KE submitted that the other private investors in the power sector in Pakistan benchmark their return to dollarized levels as is the case with (IPPs and HVDC).
-KE's investors have invested approximately USD 700 Million as well as reinvestment of all profits, which has enabled USD 4 billion in CAPEX since privatization, resulting in improved performance and lowered tariff. - 9.3.
+- 8.1.
+Mr. Abu Bakar Ismail, representing Amreli Steel raised concerns over the request of KE to allow USD based return.
+He however supported sharing of reduction in losses in the ratio of 50:50 between KE and the consumers. - 8.2.
+On the point of USD based RoE, KE submitted that other private investors in the power sector in Pakistan benchmark their return to dollarized levels as is the case with (IPPs and HVDC).
+KE's investors have invested approximately USD 700 Million as well as reinvestment of all profits, which has enabled USD 4 billion in CAPEX since privatization, resulting in improved performance and lowered tariff. - 8.3.
 Had KE not improved operationally including reduction in T&D losses and generation efficiency improvements as compared to 2005 levels, KE tariff would have been PKR 17.3/kWh higher (as of June 2023).
-Furthermore, KE was being provided annually Rs.10 billion as operational subsidy preprivatization, which has also been completely eliminated.
+Furthermore, KE was being provided annually Rs.10 billion as operational subsidy pre-privatization, which has also been completely eliminated. - 8.4.

-- 9.4.
 In addition to the above, despite significant improvements achieved since privatization, KE returns have remained well below returns made by other private players.
 KE's average RoE has been around 1.42% since privatization, whereas returns made by other private players in the sector range between 22% to 32%, during the period FY 2010 to FY 2023, with significantly lower risk profiles as compared to KE.
-Hence KE should be allowed the dollarized returns level as allowed by NEPRA in MYT FY 2017-23. - 9.5.
+Hence KE should be allowed the dollarized returns level as allowed by NEPRA in MYT FY 2017-23.

+8.5.
 Regarding sharing of losses, K-Electric acknowledged the comments that a 50:50 sharing mechanism for loss reduction should be allowed, meaning any reductions in losses will be shared equally between KE and consumers as it allows the necessary incentive to improve performance.

-10. Mr. Arif Bilwani
+Mr. Arif Bilwani